 At this level, the content will allow you to help your prospect decide.
 Thanks to your articles and your premium content, you have shown that you know how to gather the most relevant information about your theme.
 Now, if the prospect is qualified, he may buy your products or services - then he will have to be convinced.

 You have your prospect's email address.
 It is a real asset for your business.
 Some businesses sell most of their products through their email list!

 Because it is a way to directly address your prospects, unlike social networks where you have no control over your posts' visibility, you are sure to reach your prospective client with an email!

 It is essential to have an email list to not be vulnerable and dependent on a particular social network.
-Because as a social network develops, the organic reach of publications is weaker and weaker (to the privilege of advertising).

 In any case, with the emails you have, the most important details are the following:

 - Segment the different prospective clients: Not all prospects are created equal.
 Some are very interested in your offer; Some people need time to make a decision.

 - Continue to deliver the right content to the right reader: This step can be automated with specific email sequences.